 One of the great things about a project like this is its versatility.
-Beeswax fire starters are a practical item that can make life easier for you.
+Homemade fire starters are a practical item that can make life easier for you or anyone.

 If you do a neat job with them, they can become something you share with others too.
-Anyone who loves natural products will enjoy using these natural wax fire starters.
+In fact, there are many small gifts you can make with beeswax.
+And, anyone who loves natural products will enjoy using these natural wax fire starters.

+Some crafters use dryer lint, wood chips, pieces of cork etc – but I think pinecones look really cute.
 Those of you who live in an area that produces natural pine cones can gather dry ones from the woods.
-Medium sized cones are best for this project.

 If you do not have natural cones in your region, or wet weather makes gathering them impossible, you can buy pine cones ready to use.

 Homemade beeswax fire starters are super easy to make and eco-friendly too.
 Of course you do not have to use beeswax.